 We recommend starting at the EKU Libraries' homepage to access Google Scholar.

-Step Three: Enter as much of the title and author information that you know into the Google Scholar search box.
+Enter as much of the title of the article as you can into the Google Search box.

 Check for PDF or HTML links to full text as Google Scholar will direct link to PDFs whenever it can!
 We recommend trying these first!

 No PDF links?
 Then look for the "Find Full Text at EKU" link next to the result.
 Use that link to get or request the full text of the article.